-Music Together of Decatur classes always offer a rich musical experience, filled with singing, dancing, instrument playing, and bonding for little ones and their grown-ups.
-What makes the Generations Class extra special is that babies, toddlers, preschoolers, and their grown-ups are also able to share the music-making with residents at an assisted living facility.
+What makes the Generations Class extra special is that babies, toddlers, preschoolers, and their grown-ups are able to share the music-making with residents at a nearby senior center.
+Experience the joy that inevitably comes from making music across the generations!

 Music Together of Decatur Generations teacher Kenya Engram is a music therapist with special expertise in helping new parents develop a musical bond with their little ones and many years of experience helping seniors rehabilitate and improve the quality of their life.